ajay-dhangar/javascript-mastery-course/to-do-list/README.md

 ## Description

-This is an intermediate-level project where you will create a simple to-do list application using HTML, CSS, and JavaScript.
+This is a beginner-to-intermediate-level project where you will create a simple to-do list application using HTML, CSS, and JavaScript.
 The to-do list should allow users to add, remove, and mark tasks as completed.
 This project will help you understand DOM manipulation, event handling, and basic state management in JavaScript.

 ## Project Structure